What Is Lean (Purple Drank/Sizzurp)?

 - medication for opioid use disorder

-Cough medicine abuse is a growing issue among young adults and teenagers.
-If you, a friend, or a loved one is abusing cough syrup, call our helpline today to find a treatment that’s right for you.
+If you, a friend, or a loved one is abusing cough syrup, call our helpline today to learn about our opioid addiction treatment options.

 Written by Spring Hill Editorial Team